|Page 1 of 2|

 HIC Scooter compression

 HIC is a short term for Hidden Integrated Compression.
 HIC was the first specific compression system on the market, and it works really well.
-HIC has a regular bar sized steer tube, with a compression cap and bolt, which is screwed into a star nut that connects the forks.
+HIC has a oversized bar sized steer tube, with a compression cap and bolt, which is screwed into a star nut that connects the forks.
 As the name indicates, HIC compressions are integrated and hidden for the eye to see.
 The HIC system was created by RAD Scooter Parts.

 Pros: Not that expensive compared to other scooter compression systems and relatively easy to work with in a matter of assembling and separating.